LalaIAm/cline-novelist/memory-bank/progress.md

    - Created wireframes for key interfaces:
      - Writing workspace with AI assistance panel
      - Dashboard with projects, analytics, and resources
-     - **Character Management interfaces with multiple views and detailed character information**
+     - Character Management interfaces with multiple views and detailed character information
-     - **Plot Management interfaces with timeline, structure, and scene organization views**
+     - Plot Management interfaces with timeline, structure, and scene organization views
-   - Designed responsive layouts for core screens
+     - Novel Settings & Configuration interfaces with metadata, preferences, export, and version history management

-The project is now in Weeks 3-5 of Phase 1, focused on completing remaining UI/UX wireframes with Novel Settings & Configuration as the next priority, followed by preparing for authentication system implementation.
+The project is now in Weeks 3-5 of Phase 1, focused on completing the remaining UI/UX wireframes with Onboarding Experience & User Profile wireframes as the next priority, followed by preparing for authentication system implementation.

 ## Known Issues
 The following technical considerations have been identified and need to be addressed: